 Pedersen received her B.A. cum laude with Honors in History and a minor in Economics from Barnard College, Columbia University; her M.A. and Ph.D. in European history from the University of Chicago.
-Her honors and awards include a Chateaubriand Fellowship from the French government for study in Paris, a Monticello College Foundation Fellowship for research at the Newberry Library in Chicago, a Bridging Fellowship to the Visual and Cultural Studies Program at the University of Rochester, and four awards from the National Endowment for the Humanities for participation in the NEH Summer Institute on French Cultural Studies, NEH Summer Seminar on Nations and Nationalism, NEH Summer Institute on the Idea of a Social Science, and NEH Summer Institute on Human Rights in Conflict.
+Her honors and awards include a Chateaubriand Fellowship from the French government for study in Paris, a Monticello College Foundation Fellowship for research at the Newberry Library in Chicago, a Bridging Fellowship to the Visual and Cultural Studies Program at the University of Rochester, and six awards from the National Endowment for the Humanities for participation in the NEH Summer Institute on French Cultural Studies, NEH Summer Seminar on Nations and Nationalism, NEH Summer Institute on the Idea of a Social Science, NEH Summer Institute on Human Rights in Conflict, NEH Summer Seminar on Exploring American Democracy with Alexis de Tocqueville as Guide, and NEH Summer Seminar on Writing and Democracy in Western New York.
 Before coming to Eastman, she taught as the Gustave von Holst Prize Lecturer for “French Feminism, 1789-1989″ in the University of Chicago of the University of Chicago.

 Works / Publications